tealamore/tealamore.github.io/_posts/2018-2-20-ES6-Regex-Unicode.md

 console.log(/a(.)/.exec(string)[1] === '\u{6F342}'[0]); // -> true
 ```

-I hope you read the explanation of unicode above because it should help make this section easier to understand.
-Here's the short version: Depending on what unicode character you use, javascript represents that characters as 1 or 2 characters.
+I'm choosing to save us both a ton of time and headache and just tell you what is happening here.
+In javascript depending on what unicode character you use, the character is represented as 1 or 2 characters between `\u{0}` and `\u{FFFF}`.
+Characters greater than `{FFFF}` are stored as two smaller characters in the range I just listed.

-Given that bit of information, you might be able to see that the `.` with the u-flag is matching the whole unicode character, while the `.` without the u-flag is only matching the first characters that represents the unicode character.
+Given that bit of information, you might be able to see that the `.` with the u-flag is matching the whole unicode character, while the `.` without the u-flag is only matching the first of two characters that represents the unicode character.

-If we wanted to still avoid the u-flag, we could change our expression to this:
+If we wanted to still avoid the u-flag and only match when the character between the two a's has a value greater than `FFFF`, we could this (though I really recommend using the u-flag):

 ```javascript
 console.log(/a(..)a/.exec(string)[1] === '\u{6F342}'); // -> true